Plug-in Channel Estimation with Dithered Quantized Signals in Spatially Non-Stationary Massive MIMO Systems: Simulation results

 We first present the resulting sum rates under various $\lambda$ with $N=50$ samples for covariance estimation and BLMMSE channel estimation in Fig.~\ref{fig:rate_lambda_all}.
-It is firstly observed that the BLMMSE receiver performs much better than the ZF and MRC receivers.
+It is first observed that the BLMMSE receiver performs much better than the ZF and MRC receivers.
+Especially note that, compared to the ZF and MRC receivers with perfect CSI, the BLMMSE receiver with one-bit quantized samples still shows significant performance gain.
 This is expected since the BLMMSE receiver takes the quantization into account whereas the conventional ZF and MRC receivers do not.
 Next, we observe that the results based on the true covariance do not always provide the largest sum rate as previously explained.
 Specifically, among the results with ZF receivers (the dashed lines) the non-dithered one is the best.
-Since the ZF and MRC receivers are designed to deal with non-quantized received signals and perform much worse than the BLMMSE receiver, we now focus on the results of the BLMMSE receiver, which is also individually depicted in Fig.~\ref{fig:rate_lambda_BLMMSE} with one more case of $N=500$ samples.
+Since the ZF and MRC receivers are designed to deal with non-quantized received signals and perform much worse than the BLMMSE receiver, we now focus on the results of the BLMMSE receiver, which is also individually depicted in Fig.~\ref{fig:rate_lambda_BLMMSE} with two more cases of $N=500$ and $N=1000$ samples.
 It is noticed again that a larger number of samples $N$ makes the results with dithering in terms of the sum rate not only better but also more robust against $\lambda$.
-From Fig.~\ref{fig:rate_lambda_BLMMSE} it is seen that the highest sum rate obtained by the proposed scheme with dithering (under $N=500$ and $\lambda \approx 0.6$) is very close to the result based on the true covariance matrix.
+From Fig.~\ref{fig:rate_lambda_BLMMSE} it is seen that the highest sum rate obtained by the proposed scheme with dithering (under $N=1000$ and $\lambda \approx 0.6$) is very close to the result based on the true covariance matrix.
 This shows the advantage of the proposed scheme for both channel estimation and multi-user receivers under one-bit quantization.